About Jeff Smith

 For me, sunset and twilight are my favorite times of day!
 In addition to capturing city skylines under amazing skies, I am also creating images using Evidence-based design (EBD) principles.
-EBD is an approach where researchers realized that people feel relaxed, heal faster, and become more productive when surrounded by certain calming images of nature.
-To this end, I currently have over 250 prints in hospitals, physician offices, and professional spaces throughout the Miami Valley.
+EBD is an approach where researchers realized that people feel relaxed, heal faster, and become more productive when surrounded by calming images of nature.
+To this end, I currently have over 400 prints in hospitals, physician offices, and professional spaces throughout the Miami Valley.

 I find there are three joys in capturing an image.
 First is simply the experience, the pure peace amidst nature’s amazing colors.
 The second is viewing the image on my computer and realizing I caught something wonderful…and I didn’t muck it up.
 The next joy comes in seeing the print adorning a client’s wall.
 It’s also very humbling.

 If your days are filled with challenges, I hope these vibrant prints bring you a few moments of peace and solitude.
 In creating these prints, it’s hard not gaining a sense of awe and wonder.
-As part of my art, I’m convinced it’s my calling to capture and then share these decisive moments with you.
+As part of my art, I’m convinced it’s my calling to capture and then share these tranquil moments with you.

 For me, the most intriguing light comes at the end of the day…as a result, I love chasing sunsets!
 The interaction of the low-angled sun and high-level clouds produce brief but amazing colors.
 The conditions which produce these scenes are infrequent and pass quickly when they do occur.
 In fact, on most days, they don’t happen at all.
 Often, an over-the-horizon cloud blocks the sunlight from painting the skies in warm colors.
-On other days, I’ll find clouds perfectly poised to be lit from underneath, right before they suddenly evaporate from view.
-Despite the trials and tribulations, the thrill comes from the fleeting moments when it all comes together...where patience, anticipation, and preparation produce stunning scenes which evoke awe and excitement!
+On other days, I’ll find clouds perfectly poised to being lit from underneath, right before they suddenly evaporate from view.
+Despite the trials and tribulations, the thrill comes from the fleeting moments when it all comes together...where patience, anticipation and preparation produce stunning scenes which evoke awe and excitement!

 The parks and vistas I shoot are often void of visitors during these hours leaving me to ponder if I was the only one witnessing the spectacle.
 In creating these images, it's hard not to experience a sense of awe and wonder, thus I find my calling in sharing these decisive moments.